 Dorset Beach Guide

 Dorset’s coastline comes with some very impressive credentials!
-The Jurassic Coast - the only natural UNESCO World Heritage site in England - encompasses most of the coastline, as does to the Dorset Area of Outstanding Natural Beauty.
+The Jurassic Coast - the only natural UNESCO World Heritage site in England - encompasses most of the coastline, as does the Dorset Area of Outstanding Natural Beauty.

 The rocks in the cliffs along the coast tell the story of 185 million years of Earth’s history and fossil hunting has been a popular activity here for over 200 years with collectors finds contributing to our understanding of both prehistoric life and geology.
 Mary Anning, from Lyme Regis, was a well-known fossil hunter in the early 1800’s and her discoveries influenced Charles Darwin’s theory of evolution and changed scientific thinking.